 People don’t want to know where businesses are across the country (unless they plan a trip), but they want to know what is immediately close to them to fulfill that search intent.
 This is why local SEO is a vital aspect of your digital strategy.

 How do Search Engines Gather information on Local Searches?

 As people perform Geographical and Local search queries, these searches build the search engine’s index to give more information about relevant search results to the user for that area.
 The false positives get weeded out, and the correct results build a list of qualified results.

 Microsoft’s Locations Search Query Patent

-Detecting Dominant Locations from Search Queries, a paper written by Microsoft Research examines the “location intent” of the search.
-It attempts to understand a “dominant location” of a query based upon a large number of resulting answers.
+Detecting Dominant Locations from Search Queries, a paper written by Microsoft Research, examines the “location intent” of the search.
+It attempts to understand a “dominant location” of a query based upon many resulting answers.

 The processes described in the US Patent and Trademark Office:

 Invented by Chuang Wang, Joshua Forman, Lee Wang, Xing Xie, Ying Li

 A system and method for location-specific searching.
 The invention correctly identifies explicit and implicit locations in a search query and provides an appropriate dominant location.
 Top search results are obtained and analyzed to determine which terms in the query often appear in combination, and the query is tokenized based on the analysis.
 An explicit location indicating a location intent is most likely treated as an individual token, and the explicit location is treated as the dominant location of the query.
 In the case of a false positive, wherein the explicit location in a query is not the location intent, the explicit location is likely to be present with other terms that provide context.
 A token will likely include these terms together.
 The explicit location will therefore not be used to generate location-specific results in the case of a false positive.